 The CSIRO water resource assessments are on track for completion in June 2018.
 They are located in:

 - Darwin region (Adelaide, Mary, Wildman and Finniss catchments) in the Northern Territory.

 Find out more about the work to improve water infrastructure in the north on the Department of Agriculture and Water Resources website.

 Rockwood Weir, Queensland

 The feasibility studies and the investment in Rookwood Weir are part of the government’s $500 million funding commitment under the National Water Infrastructure Development Fund.
-Around $147 million in funding remains available for water infrastructure investments under the capital component of the fund, including a minimum of $40 million for investments in northern Australia.
+Around $40 million in funding remains available for water infrastructure investments in northern Australia.